 Timeline: Prospective authors should submit a 300 word abstract of the paper together with a tentative title and article type to Sarah Crowley (email@example.com) for consideration.
 The authors of abstracts found to be within the scope of the Special Feature will be invited to submit full papers.

-Full manuscripts must be submitted by the 31st of January 2021.
+Full manuscripts must be submitted by the 28th February 2021.
 The full Special Feature should be published in the second half of 2021, but all manuscripts accepted ahead of the issue’s publication date will be published online early shortly after acceptance.

 Submission Process: Additional instructions are available on the journal’s website.
 Manuscripts should be submitted through Manuscript Central: the cover letter should indicate that the submission is to be considered as part of the special feature.
 Please also ensure that the cover letter indicates the paper’s alignment with the scope of People and Nature and the alignment with the focus of the Special Feature.
 Please note that submissions to this Special Feature will be held to the same editorial and peer-review standard as all other submissions to the journal.
 Industry professionals and other practitioners can also make use of the guidelines for ‘Practitioner’s Perspective’ submissions, available on the website of People and Nature’s sister publication, Journal of Applied Ecology.